netvlies/NetvliesFormBundle/README.md

 notifications when a form is filled in and even the possibility to export form results through the Sonata list view.

-Forms created using the FormBundle can be retrieved using the form helper or be directly shown by using the show_form function provided by the FormBundle Twig extension.
+Forms created using the FormBundle can be retrieved using the form service or be directly shown by using the show_form function provided by the FormBundle Twig extension.